Sypth/Sypth/README.md

 ## Goals

-My goal after graduation is to become a developer at a big company, such as CloudStaff.
+My goal after graduation is to become a developer at a big companies where I can upscale my tech skills.

 ---